kensho-technologies/graphql-compiler/README.md

   Given the names of two vertex classes and an edge class, return the number of edges of type `edge class` whose source endpoint is of type `source vertex class`, and the destination endpoint is of type `target vertex class`.
-For example, `get_vertex_edge_vertex_count('Animal', 'Entity_Related', 'BirthEvent')` should provide the number of 'Entity_Related' edges that start from a vertex of type 'Animal' and end at a vertex of type 'BirthEvent'.
+For example, `get_vertex_edge_vertex_count('Animal', 'Entity_Related', 'BirthEvent')` should provide the number of `Entity_Related` edges that start from a vertex of type 'Animal' and end at a vertex of type `BirthEvent`.
 - `get_distinct_field_values_count(vertex class, field name)`:
   Given a vertex class, and a property field on that vertex class, return how many distinct values
   the given property field has.
-E.g. If `get_distinct_field_values_count('Animal', 'name')` is called, and there are 3 animals, two named 'Alice', and one called 'Bob', then the result should be 2, as there are 2 distinct values for an Animal's name.
+E.g. If `get_distinct_field_values_count('Animal', 'name')` is called, and there are 3 `Animals`, two named 'Alice', and one called 'Bob', then the result should be 2, as there are 2 distinct values for an `Animal`'s name.

 ## Execution model